Ibrahim Faisal

-Ibrahim Faisal (born 18 July 1986) is an Maldivian politician who served as the Tourism Minister of Maldives from 2023 to 2025, and earlier served as deputy minister in the Ministry of Youth and Sports from 2013 to 2015.
+Ibrahim Faisal (born 18 July 1986) is a Maldivian politician who served as the Tourism Minister of Maldives from 2023 to 2025, and earlier served as deputy minister in the Ministry of Youth and Sports from 2013 to 2015.
 He also served as an additional secretary at the High Commission of Maldives in Malaysia from 2015 to 2018.

 Personal life

 Faisal is the son of Abdul Raheem Abdulla, who was MP for Fonadhoo constituency as well as the deputy leader of the Progressive Party of Maldives (PPM).

 Faisal holds a First Degree in Business Management, his thesis focusing on tourism.